1930s/gym/README.md

 /envs/box2d/rocket_lander.py

 The objective of this environment is to land a rocket on a ship.
+The environment is highly customizable and takes discrete or continuous inputs.

 ### STATE VARIABLES
 The state consists of the following variables: